oracle/oci-ansible-modules/samples/compute/nat_instance_configuration/README.md

 - After the setup, the private instance would have outbound internet access through the NAT instance in the public subnet.

+<b>Note</b>: NAT gateway is available as a reliable and highly available solution in OCI
+networking service.
+Please refer to the sample [here](../nat_gateway_configuration) for more details.

 # Instructions

 To run the sample, after ensuring that you have the pre-requisites for OCI